Wake-up-Freeman/OLD-ODISEO/docs/develop/how-to/localterra/configure.md

 ## Speed up block time

-LocalTerra is often used alongside a script written with the Terra.js SDK or Terra Python SDK as a convenient way to do integration tests.
+LocalDaodiseo is often used alongside a script written with the Daodiseo.js SDK or Daodiseo Python SDK as a convenient way to do integration tests.
 You can greatly improve the experience by speeding up the block time.

 To increase block time, edit the `[consensus]` parameters in the `config/config.toml` file, and specify your own values.